jmcgeary/config-manager/README.md

-# Config Manager (etcd)
+# Fault Tolerant Dynamic Config Manager [Try it here](https://d3cyva4awzcrtq.cloudfront.net)

 This project is a dynamic config management system built on etcd with real-time updates.

 The client is easy to use, and there's an actual implementation of a service using it here.

-Check out https://d3cyva4awzcrtq.cloudfront.net to play around with a deployed version.
-(Demo to come soon)

 ![alt text](image.png)